AJ8GH/github-language-api/README.md

 ### TDD

-* Followed an outside-in, red-green-refactor, tdd process.
+* Followed an outside-in, red-green-refactor, tdd process
 * Used `Cypress` for end-to-end BDD, and `Mocha` for testing the server and the `GithubDataParser` class
 * Used `c8`, `nyc` and CodeCov to track test coverage
+* Mocked calls to the GitHub API in the tests, using Cypress' `cy.intercept` method

 ### CI/CD

-* Set up CI/CD using travis, which runs all unit and feature tests.
+* Set up CI/CD using travis, which runs all unit and feature tests
-* On a successful build, travis submits test coverage data to CodeCov and deploys the new version to Heroku.
+* On a successful build, travis submits test coverage data to CodeCov and deploys the new version to Heroku

 ### Code Quality

-* Used TDD and OOP principles to ensure my code stayed readable and maintainable.
+* Used TDD and OOP principles to ensure my code stayed readable and maintainable
 * Applied the Single Responsibility Principle in keeping classes and functions short and with a clear purpose
 * Created the `GitHubDataParser` class, responsible for manipulating the raw JSON data from the GitHub API, in order to separate the logic involved in this process, from the JavaScript code in `interface.js`.
-The Interface code is responsible for manipulating the DOM.
+The Interface code is responsible for manipulating the DOM
-* Tracked code quality using CodeClimate and Better Code Hub.
+* Tracked code quality using CodeClimate and Better Code Hub
 * Used ESLint to ensure consistent style and ensure there were no syntax errors
+* Stored message string constants in a `translations/enGB.js` file, further separating concerns, and allowing for scalability

 ### Workflow and process